Madhunc5229/dijkstra-algorithm-for-a-point-robot-in-continuos-space/README.md

 # dijkstra-algorithm-for-a-point-robot-in-continuos-space

-## Instructions to run.
+## Instructions to run:

-clone the files from GitHub by typing: git clone https://github.com/Madhunc5229/dijkstra-algorithm-for-a-point-robot-in-continuos-space
+clone the files from GitHub by typing:
+git clone https://github.com/Madhunc5229/dijkstra-algorithm-for-a-point-robot-in-continuos-space

 cd dijkstra-algorithm-for-a-point-robot-in-continuos-space

 python SourceCode.py

 ## About the program and inputs:

 When you run the program, it will ask for four outputs that is x cordinate of start point, y cordinate of start point, x cordinate of goal point and y cordinate of goal point.